 The SCF is the mechanism through which the Park Authority engages and consults with staff.
-It comprises five staff representatives, one of whom represents those staff who are members of the Prospect Trade Union.
-It is chaired by the Corporate Services Director and attended also by two board members and the external Prospect official.
+It comprises 5 staff representative, one of whom represents those staff who are members of the Prospect Trade Union.
+It is chaired by the Corporate Services Director, and attended also by two board members and the external Prospect official.
 The terms of reference specify that staff across teams, and grades are represented, and that there is a gender balance of staff reps.
-Currently, three of the staff reps are female, and two are male.
+Currently, 3 of the staff reps are female, and 2 are male.
 The SCF meets quarterly to undertake provision of information, consultation, and negotiation.
-Equality, leadership and health & safety are standing items on the agenda, and one of several mechanisms for staff to input their views, suggestions, or concerns about the Park Authority's approach to these matters.
-Over the last year, the SCF has discussed and informed the following:
+Equality, Leadership and Health & Safety are standing items on the agenda, and one of several mechanisms for staff to input their views, suggestions, or concerns about the Park Authority's approach to these matters.
+Over the last year, the SCF has discussed and informed the following:-

-- a) Staff survey results and the emerging action plan - b) Staff pay awards. - c) The right to disconnect policy. - d) Surveys and actions around the trial hybrid working approach, and the new, postcovid office configurations about desking. - e) The contractual reduction of the working week from 37.5 to 36 hours / week. - f) The new, electronic staff sign-in system. - g) The neurodiversity policy.
+- a) Staff survey results and the emerging Action Plan - b) Staff Pay awards - c) The Right to Disconnect Policy - d) Surveys and actions around the trial hybrid working approach, and the new, postcovid office configurations around about desking - e) The contractual reduction of the working week from 37.5 to 36 hours/week - f) The new, electronic staff sign-in system - g) The Neurodiversity Policy weekly Performance Development conversations, which may, but do not have to be recorded.
+The focus of these conversations has therefore shifted from what is captured in writing to the actual, meaningful conversations about how people are doing, and providing regular and more natural opportunities for two-way feedback.
+These conversations are more flexible and approachable than the somewhat prescriptive approach we adopted previously, and afford staff the opportunity to reflect on well being and equalities matters as well as actual delivery of outputs.